A Change Agent in the Community

 Balancing six classes, conducting research, teaching English literacy classes on the weekends, interning in the Mayor’s Office of Immigrant Affairs, and starting her own club that advocates for immigrants and refugees may seem like a hefty schedule for a college student to balance, but for Taslim Tavarez ’18, it is part of her daily mission to be a change agent for the Pace Community.

-Taslim Tavarez, a junior political science major and Honors College student, works tirelessly on and off the NYC Campus toward her goal of becoming an immigration attorney to help undocumented immigrant high school students—like she once was—navigate how they can go to college.
+Taslim Tavarez, a political science and peace and justice studies double major and Honors College student, works tirelessly on and off the NYC Campus toward her goal of becoming an immigration attorney to help undocumented immigrant high school students—like she once was—navigate how they can go to college.

 “I want to help students who feel like college isn’t a feasible option for them and connect them to resources about scholarship opportunities that are available, specifically for undocumented students,” Tavarez says.
 “It’s about really trying to help them overcome the barriers that prevent them from becoming residents or citizens.”